Oracle69digitalmarketing/SuperfanVerified/deployment.md

     ```bash
     eas build --platform all
     ```
     This command will start a build for both Android and iOS.
-You can also specify a single platform (`--platform android` or `--platform ios`).

-4. EAS will guide you through the rest of the process.
-It will ask you to create a project if you haven't already, and it will handle the signing of your application.
+4. EAS will guide you through the rest of the process, including creating a project and handling app signing.

 ### Step 3: Submit to App Stores

-Once the build is complete, you can download the `apk` (for Android) or `ipa` (for iOS) file from your Expo account and submit it to the Google Play Store or the Apple App Store.
+Once the build is complete, you can download the application from the EAS website and submit it to the app stores.
+For the hackathon, providing a link to the EAS build is sufficient.

-For the hackathon, you can also just provide a link to the build on the EAS website, which will allow the judges to download and install the app on their devices.

 ---